TWBug/GoldCardHenge/content/events/test-my-event-past.en.md

 ---
-title: Event in the past?
+title: What Resources are Available to You?
 link: https://www.accupass.com/event/2010230348208688547600
 start: 2019-11-26T17:00:00.154Z
 end: 2019-11-27T21:00:00.154Z